-GDPR centers around the rights of individuals (data subjects), giving them much more control of their own data.
-As such organizations need to implement good data management practices to understand and manage their data.
+GDPR centres around the rights of individuals (data subjects), giving them much more control of their own data.
+As such organisations need to implement good data management practices to understand and manage their data.

 Key technical considerations are to make sure you can handle data subject requests such as the right to be forgotten and the right to access in a timely manner, and this means knowing and understanding where all the personal data on the data subject resides and being able to extract it in a machine-readable format.

 Additionally, if you are in a regulated industry you must also consider whether the data related to the data subject is protected under other regulations, that may prevent it from being shared or deleted.

 And, of course, you must take measures to protect against data breaches, and in the event of a data breach be able to identify and notify supervisory authorities within 72 hours.

 Businesses operating globally will need to keep track of these regulations to keep doing business.
 Although it is formally an EU regulation, there is no mistaking the global reach of GDPR.
 GDPR will regulate data on EU citizens wherever they are located in the world, and EU businesses have to apply GDPR to all personal data, irrespective of where the data subject resides.